thumbtack/thumbprint/packages/thumbprint-tokens/README.md

 > Design variables that power Thumbtack’s UI.

-Thumbprint Tokens are published as JavaScript and SCSS.
+Thumbprint Tokens are published as JavaScript, SCSS, and Swift.

 ## API